 - In Europe, that happened/happens mostly when the local people already thought a certain dish was Chinese (because it was Asian) and the Chinese/Taiwanese immigrants who set up restaurants basically went 'Sure, why not?'.
 In the Netherlands for instance, most of the dishes they consider Chinese are actually Indonesian.
 Some of these "Indonesian" dishes were created by enterprising Chinese setting up shop and adapting to the local ingredients and customer base.
-The Other Wiki has an interesting article on this as well.
+Wikipedia has an interesting article on this as well.

 - An odd expansion of this trope can be found in the term "Pacific Rim", used (mostly in the western United States) as a sort of code for generic Asian.
 Thus a "Pacific Rim Festival" will offer foods, crafts, entertainment and whatnot from a wide range of Asian (and, to be fair, Polynesian) cultures, many of them quite far from the Pacific Ocean (one may well find Indian dishes being offered), while utterly ignoring the fact that the actual region also encompasses such places as eastern Russia, Australia, New Zealand, Chile, Peru, Columbia, El Salvador, Mexico and the western parts of Canada and the US.
 The film of the same name averted that exclusion; the main cast includes Japanese, American, Russian, Chinese, and Australian pilots.
 The supplementary material manages to catch most of the other Pacific cultures.
 The only two characters in the cast who are not from the Pacific Rim are a pair of European scientists, there in a purely advisory capacity.